MrWolfZ/simplux/recipes/react/testing-components/README.md

 afterEach(clearAllSimpluxMocks)
 ```

-This covers testing components that read a module's state with a selector hook.
+This covers testing components that read a module's state with the `useSimplux` hook.
 As you can see it is quite simple.

 Now let's look at how we can test components that change the state.
 Changing the state in **simplux** is done through mutations.
-There is [a dedicated recipe](../../advanced/testing-code-using-mutations#readme) that shows you how to test your code that uses mutations.
+There is [a dedicated recipe](../../advanced/testing-code-using-mutations#readme) that shows you how to test your code that uses mutations and those same principles apply here.
 However, we will still fully test our `Counter` component here.

 The best way to test these components is to [mock the mutation](../../advanced/testing-code-using-mutations#readme).